apurvchandra/gcp-tf/Readme.md

 # GCP Landing Zone Terraform

 This repository **will** provide a modular and scalable Terraform-based implementation of a **Google Cloud Landing Zone**.
-It follows best practices from the Google Cloud Foundation Toolkit (CFT) to help organizations bootstrap, organize, and secure their GCP environments.
+It follows best practices from the Google Cloud Foundation fast fabric to help organizations bootstrap, organize, and secure their GCP environments.

 Note: